shanec-/generator-nullfactory-xrm/README.md

 6. Source CRM Solution Name? `The name of the CRM solution to be extracted.`
 7. Add *.WebResource project? `Specifies if a new project should be created to manage the web resouces.`
 8. Add *.Plugin project? `Specifies if a new plugin project should be created.`
+9. Add *.Workflow project? `Specifies if a new workflow project should be created`

 ## Post Installation Setup